R3Conclave/conclave-core-sdk/docs/docs/api-changes.md

 As a consequence, when the enclave restarts, clients will need to download the new `EnclaveInstanceInfo` and use this to create a new post office with the enclave's new key.
 The new post office must be used to send all subsequent mail.

 How can a client detect when the enclave restarts?
-The simplest way is to receive a message from the host which says that the enclave could not decrypt the last mail that was sent.
-The likely explanation for this decryption error is that the enclave was restarted and is now using a new key.
+We've updated `EnclaveHost.deliverMail` to throw a new checked exception `MailDecryptionException` if the enclave was unable to decrypt the mail message.
+Since now the most likely explanation for this decryption error is that the enclave was restarted and is using a new key, the host should catch this exception and use it to inform the client.

 ### Attestation check functionality moved from client to common